gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 </div>

-So instead, I divide each tile into a list of subtiles; for instance a tile with 150 particles in it gets broken into two subtiles of 64 particles and one subtile of 22, or three subtiles in total.
+So instead, I divide each tile into a list of subtiles; for instance a tile with 150 particles in it gets broken down into two subtiles of 64 particles and one subtile of 22, or three subtiles in total.
 All that's needed for addressing the subtiles is the tile index and corresponding subtile index (all packed into a single 32-bit integer in my case).
 I can now dispatch over all subtiles and go much more wide and even across the device. :slightly_smiling_face:

 At the start of the shader, we then begin with performing the pre-fetching of the neighboring particle lists into a 6x6x6 multidimensional LDS array as well as picking the particles linearly based on the subtile index.
-From that point on, SPH can run pretty much unchanged from a regular implementation processing one particle per lane, but with much better performance.
+From that point on, SPH can run pretty much unmodified from a regular implementation processing one particle per lane, but with much better performance.

 The final step on the fluid journey was meshing, that is, generating a list of triangles modelling the isosurface implicitly represented by the particles.
 For this purpose, my plan was to use the [Marching cubes](https://en.wikipedia.org/wiki/Marching_cubes) algorithm.